xframes-project/xframes-website/src/pages/technologies-used.md

 #### Jetpack Compose Runtime

 The Compose Runtime is a key component of Jetpack Compose, enabling a reactive, declarative UI framework for Kotlin.
 It manages UI state and recomposition efficiently, allowing for responsive and dynamic UI updates.
 In the context of XFrames, integrating the Compose Runtime with Kotlin ensures that the UI reacts seamlessly to changes in state and structure, maintaining a clean, efficient flow while simplifying the development of modern, scalable applications.

+### Ada

+Find out more about [XFrames for Ada](https://github.com/xframes-project/xframes-ada).

+#### GNATcoll

+[GNATcoll](https://github.com/AdaCore/gnatcoll-core) is a set of open-source Ada libraries providing a wide range of utilities and functionality.
+XFrames currently uses only the [JSON](https://docs.adacore.com/live/wave/gnatcoll-core/html/gnatcoll-core_ug/json.html) module for handling JSON data.